findmypast/recruitment-test-data-engineering/Readme.md

 We have provided a Github repo containing:

 - A __docker-compose.yml__ file that configures a container for the MySQL database, and the example scripts’ containers.
-- An __images__ folder containing example programmes showing how the database can be accessed from C, Node, Python, R, and Ruby.
+- An __images__ folder containing example programmes showing how the database can be accessed from C, Node, Python, R, Ruby, and Swift.
 - An __example_schema.sql__ file containing a table schema used by the example scripts.
 - A __data__ folder containing four files:
   - __example.csv__ A tiny dataset, used by the example scripts.